10 Top tips for achieving Financial Freedom

 When Jeff Bezos asked Warren Buffet why so many people don’t copy his way of investing.
 He responded, “nobody wants to get rich slowly.”

 I opened an Etoro account to buy and sell stocks to test the waters this year.
 2022 has proved to be one of the most volatile years, and next year promises to be just as unpredictable.
 However, it is very simple and easy to use, so why not dabble using this app?

 I am not a financial advisor.
 I only invest what you can afford to lose.

 1. Visualise the life you want

-I am a visual person, and often forget the power of visualisation.
-Why not build out a Pinterest board and add all of the things you want in life?
-Build a board for the life that you want, and also the things you want to save for.
+I am a visual person and often forget the power of visualisation.
+Why not build a Pinterest board and add everything you want?
+Build a board for the life you want and the things you want to save for.

 2. Simplify everything

 Create a budget you can maintain each month.
 Simplify everything by automating your savings.
-Not so aggressively that you end up paying the money you have saved each month, back into your current account.
+Not so aggressively, you pay the money you saved each month back into your current account.
 Just enough that you start to build some over time.

 3. Don’t invest more than you can afford

 Don’t invest more than you can afford.
-Make sure that you research before you commit to investing because often investing without doing some due diligence is just gambling.
+Make sure you research before committing to investing because investing without doing some due diligence is often just gambling.
 Diversifying your money is the way to minimise risk.